Traveling for Surgery with The Gender Confirmation Center

 • Grand Marriott Union Square: Also just a few blocks down the street from our office, the Grand Marriott offers rooms that start under $300 per night.
 Learn more about booking on their website.

-• Sir Francis Drake: Located within a block of GCC, the Sir Francis Drake Hotel offers all of our patients special booking rates.
+• Beacon Grant Hotel, Union Square: Located within a block of GCC, the Beacon Grand Hotel offers all of our patients special booking rates.
 To find out more, you can contact our office or visit their website.

 Staying outside San Francisco: